Smokybrown cockroach: Cuticle physiology

-Temperature and levels of humidity are factors that greatly influence the smoky brown cockroaches' cuticular water loss, therefore these insects are attracted to highly humid areas to reduce the permeability of their cuticle.
+Temperature and levels of humidity are factors that greatly influence the smokybrown cockroaches' cuticular water loss, therefore these insects are attracted to highly humid areas to reduce the permeability of their cuticle.
 The amount of lipid composition of the cockroach also directly correlates to lower body transpiration, in addition, but provides these species with a more water barrier easing the permeability of the cuticle.
 Therefore, as the water levels drop from sun exposure, the circulation of materials in the blood is also slowly diminishing.
 Over time even when restricted to certain habitats due to the physiology of their cuticle, they are able to acclimatize through homeostasis seen by decreased salivary gland production.
-P. fuliginosa, are able to upkeep homeostasis in fluctuating moisture regions by changing their drinking habits, and the water flow rate of fecal matter, as well as cuticle transpiration.
+V. fuliginosa are able to upkeep homeostasis in fluctuating moisture regions by changing their drinking habits, and the water flow rate of fecal matter, as well as cuticle transpiration.
 The cuticle is made up of many layers where much secretion is stored between the various plates.
 These thick layers have various glandular cells, along with pores that connect through the cuticle to secrete the sticky protein substance.
 The secretions of the hypodermal layer play a role in the nymph male defenses towards adult cockroaches.

 Ecological impact

 Pest status

-P. fuliginosa are considered pests in many geographical areas around the world, including the Southern United States and Japan, as they are very effective at invading urban homes, restaurants, hospitals, and many other crowded places.
-With their rapid invasion into homes, they are known as sanitary pests and have adapted to toxic bait traps being ineffective at eradicating these species.
+V. fuliginosa are considered pests in many geographical areas around the world, including the Southern United States and Japan, as they are very effective at invading urban homes, restaurants, hospitals, and many other crowded places.
+With their rapid invasion into homes, they are known as sanitary pests and have adapted to toxic bait traps which are no longer effective at eradicating these species.

 Impact to humans

-These species can be detrimental to human health, thereby due to their proximity of inhabitance to humans they are a vector for diseases from the parasitism of nematodes.
-They are harmful due to humans through their ability to feed on fecal matter, which transmits parasites and many diseases.
-The parasitic nematode, Leidynema appendiculata, is known to parasitize the smoky brown cockroach, in which they invade and live in the cockroach's gut.
+These species can be detrimental to human health, thereby due to their proximity of inhabitance to humans they are a vector for diseases including parasitism of nematodes.
+They are harmful due to their ability to feed on fecal matter, which transmits parasites and many diseases.
+The parasitic nematode, Leidynema appendiculata, is known to parasitize the smokybrown cockroach, in which they invade and live in the cockroach's gut.
 The eggs of the nematode are passed through the cockroach's feces and spread to other hosts by cockroaches eating the excrement.
 The invasion of homes by these cockroaches greatly increases the prevalence of asthma, pathogen exposure, and allergens seen.
 Exposure to the cockroach's feces, the shed outer layer of the exoskeleton, and other body parts mainly cause the transfer of parasites and allergens.
 In addition, human exposure to these parasitic nematodes can cause conditions such as colitis, and infections of the female reproductive tract.